CatchySmile/JourneyDB/README.md

 ## License

-This project is open-source.
-Feel free to modify and use it as needed.
+This project is licensed under the terms of the MIT license.